 Removing the whole vagina (radical vaginectomy)

 The entire vagina is removed.
 In some cases, a reconstructive (plastic) surgeon can make a new vagina using skin and muscle from other parts of your body.
-This is called vaginoplasty or vaginal reconstruction, and it may be done to improve the appearance of your genitals.
+This is called vaginoplasty or vaginal reconstruction, and it may be done to restore the appearance of your genitals.

 Recovery after surgery